Caponata is a delicious topping for grilled mahi-mahi or any of your favorite grilled fish. It's easy to make and will

 Although I readily admit that fish is not one of my favorite dishes, I do try to get it on my home menu at least once a week and being creative with toppings has helped me learn to enjoy more types of fish.
 I consider myself very lucky to have good reliable sources for fresh seafood, which does make choosing the right fish much easier.

 I do enjoy grilling fish, but if it gets too cold or just can’t grill, you can easily roast this fish instead.
 Just a little olive oil sea salt and black pepper and you’re in business.

-Serve this up with your favorite side dish, and enjoy a delicious restaurant style meal in the comfort of your own home, for a fraction of the cost.
+But whatever side dishes you choose, you’re going to enjoy a delicious restaurant-style meal in the comfort of your own home, for a fraction of the cost.